 Lag Screws

-Lag Screws, sometimes called Lag Bolts, usually require a pre-drilled hole.
-They are usually larger diameter, with a wood-style thread, and are used to connect wood or like materials that need to bear a heavy load.
+Lag Screws, are sometimes incorrectly called Lag Bolts.
+They usually have a square or hexagonal head and a wood screw-style thread with a point.
+Because of their larger diameter, they usually require a pre-drilled hole.
+They are usually much larger diameter than wood screws, and are used to connect wood or like materials that need to bear a heavy load.
+In the U.K., Lag Screws are known as Coach Screws.

-Lag screws are some of the strongest fasteners.
-They are very large & are designed to support much heavier loads than wood screws or sheet metal screws.
-They have coarse threads and a tapered point which allow them to support a lot of torque.
-Lag screws are only available with a hex head and can be installed using a ratchet or nut driver.
+Lag screws are heavy-duty screws used in woodworking applications.
+They are designed to support much heavier loads than wood screws or construction screws.
+They have coarse threads and tapered points that allow them to support a lot of torque.
+Lag screws can be installed using a wrench or nut driver.
+The name is misused occasionally these days to refer to square drive wafer head deck screws.

 Common applications of Lag Screws are: